-When first setting up any website, one of the hardest — but most important — things to decide is what to call it.
-Your website’s domain will play a big role in defining your brand’s image, search optimization, “buzz-worthiness,” and more.
+When first setting up any website, one of the hardest things to decide is what to call it.
+Your website’s domain name will play a role in defining your brand’s image, search optimization, “buzz-worthiness,” and more.

-Of course, understanding what to consider when choosing a domain requires that you know what a domain really is.
-In simplest terms, the domain name is made up of two parts: the part you create from scratch (like “InMotionHosting”) and the part after the dot, known as the “Top Level Domain” or “TLD” (such as “.com,” “.biz,” “.org,” etc.).
+Understanding what to consider when choosing a domain requires that you know what a domain really is.
+In simplest terms, the domain name is made up of two parts: the part you create from scratch (like “notagrouch”) and the part after the dot, known as the “Top Level Domain” or “TLD” (such as “.com,” “.biz,” “.org,” etc.).

-You officially buy your domain and register it on the web through a registrar.
-The registrar ensures that you are the only one who can use that domain while you own it and notifies computers all over the world that when a user types in your domain it is your site they should reach.
+You officially buy or lease your domain and register it on the web through a registrar.
+The registrar ensures that you are the only one who can use that domain while you own it and notifies computers all over the world that when a visitor types in your domain name into its browser it is your site they should reach.

 5 Considerations for Choosing the Perfect Domain Name

 Now that you understand what a domain is, what the parts of the domain name are called, and how to purchase one, it is time to make your choice.